 - You should report any shortcomings in health and safety arrangements to your tutor or supervisor.

-- To report an accident, incident or near-miss, or if you require first aid please contact us or use the emergency number: 020 7040 3333.
+- To report an accident, incident or near-miss, please complete the Health and Safety Incident form.
+If you require first aid please contact us or use the emergency number: 020 7040 3333.

 Health and Safety Policy

 For further information please download the City, University of London Health and Safety Policy Document.